lpil/exfmt/README.md

 # exfmt 🌸

-> `exfmt` is still in alpha.
-If you run into any problems, please
-> [report them][issues].
->
-> **The format produced by exfmt may change significantly before the 1.0.0
-> release.**  If this will cause problems for you, please refrain from using
-> exfmt during the alpha- and beta-test periods.

 `exfmt` formats [Elixir][elixir] source code according to a standard set of rules.
-It is inspired by Aaron VonderHaar's [gofmt][elm-format].
+It is inspired by Aaron VonderHaar's [elm-format][elm-format].

 ```elixir
 # exfmt takes any Elixir code...